AlanDev-Error/TimeSpeedCalculator/README.md

 ### TimeSpeedCalculator
-A Calculator, that calculates the speed of time, Just for you :)
+A calculator, that calculates the speed of time.
+Just for you :)